 This monitoring program plays an important role in the Long Island Nitrogen Action Plan (LINAP), a multiyear effort funded by New York State and managed by the New York State Department of Environmental Conservation (NYSDEC) and the Long Island Regional Planning Council to: 1) assess the level of nitrogen pollution in Long Island’s surface waters and groundwater, 2) identify the sources of nitrogen pollution, 3) determine nitrogen reduction ecological endpoints, and 4) take action that will reduce nitrogen loads to groundwater and surface waters.

 The water quality data derived from samples collected from strategic locations in Hempstead Bay will provide a baseline against which to evaluate changes to nutrient loading that are expected in the next decade as a result of large-scale ecosystem-based and hard-engineered upgrades in the region (e.g. coastal dune restoration, wastewater treatment plant improvements, etc.).
-This includes sampling around the South Shore Water Reclamation Facility (formerly called the Bay Park Sewage Treatment Plant) before major upgrades are completed.
+This includes sampling around the South Shore Water Reclamation Facility before major upgrades are completed.
+The long-term nature of this monitoring work will advance our understanding of the impacts of severe storms, residential and commercial development, and climate change on our water resources.

 This program also looks at atmospheric nitrogen deposition which is associated with emissions from fossil fuel-related energy production, fertilizer usage, and transportation emissions.
 Atmospheric nitrogen deposition is one of the more poorly quantified Nitrogen inputs to the south shore of Long Island.
 There is a strong need to better quantify this large nitrogen input to Hempstead Bay and the surrounding watershed, in order to reduce uncertainty and better inform nitrogen reduction targets.
 This information will enhance understanding of what can realistically be accomplished by addressing point sources (such as wastewater treatment plants) alone, considering this large, and likely underestimated non-point source load.